tiffany9056/IntelliCardiac/README.md

 # IntelliCardiac
 ## Please read this README file carfully before you try our platform!

+## User Warning!!!!!!!
+Please note: Our platform is not yet connected to the official doctors’ license database, so we are currently unable to verify the authenticity of doctors.
+We advise you not to upload highly private or sensitive data at this stage.
+In the future, we plan to continue improving the platform and aim to integrate with the doctors’ license database to help verify doctors and better protect patient data privacy.

+For now, you can use our guest account to log in and a test image to try out the platform.

 ## Application link
 **[IntelliCardiac Web App](http://18.227.79.114:4000/)**